 Whether investors’ main measure of risk is credit ratings or volatility, amortising leases offer the prospect of superior risk-adjusted returns.
 This begs two key questions: what is driving that and is it too good to be true?

-Clearly, the equity ownership of amortising leases creates some differences with debt investments.
-Firstly, the security and credit quality of the investment comes primarily from the covenant strength of the tenant, rather than the underlying value of the real estate.
+Clearly, the equity ownership of amortising leases creates differences with debt investments.
+Firstly, the security and credit quality of the investment comes primarily from the covenant strength of the tenant rather than the underlying value of the real estate.
 While a senior real estate loan will only extend to around 50-60 per cent of the underlying asset value – meaning a lower expected loss if the borrower hits financial difficulties – amortising leases are more geared at the outset.
-Instead, they are reliant on a low probability of default and losses occurring based on the credit strength of the tenant.
+Instead, they are reliant on a low probability of default and loss based on the credit strength of the tenant.

 Their amortising nature does, however, increase the real estate security over time, providing additional protection in terms of counterparty risk and the value of the asset.

 Nevertheless, the recovery process for amortising leases has not been tested to the same extent as traditional debt investments.
 In the event of a debt default, the legal documentation will specify a lender has an accelerated claim for the present value of future capital payments, often at an advantageous discount rate.

 Legal guidance suggests the recovery process for amortising leases would be similar to debt

 Lease documentation is not so prescriptive, and the lack of historic defaults means there is no clear precedent.
 However, legal guidance suggests the recovery process would be similar to debt, with the landlord having a claim for the present value of future rents owed, discounted at the current equivalent gilt rate (less any value recovered from the real estate asset).
 An amortising lease claim would also benefit should the real estate asset be worth more than the amount owed.
 Such an outcome is not available to debtholders, where the recovery value is capped by the loss.